oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/troubleshooting.md

 with a name that has a prefix that matches the deployment name plus a unique suffix that changes every time the deployment restarts.

-To find operator pods and check their high level status:
+To find operator pods and check their high-level status:

 ```text
 $ kubectl get pods --all-namespaces=true -l weblogic.operatorName